 The clock is ticking a significant countdown for Israel right now.
 In fact, this countdown has been an annual event for more than 3,000 years.
-It is a biblical mandate to mark the time between two important Jewish festivals, Passover, which began at sundown, March 29, and Pentecost, which will take place starting at sundown on May 18.
+It is a biblical mandate to mark the time between two important Jewish festivals, Passover and Pentecost.

 The book of Leviticus explains the mandate: “And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.”
 (Leviticus 23:15-16).